jmicrobe/BI331-taxonomy/ANALYSIS.md

 >10BF.397096_4143 F4HTPAO04ECMBR orig_bc=TCAGATCAGACAC new_bc=TCAGATCAGACAC bc_diffs=0
 GTCCGCACGGTAAACGATGGATGCCCGCCTGTTGGTCTGAATAGGTCAGCGGCCAAGCGAAAGCATTAAGCATCCCACCTGGGGAGTACGCCGGCAACGGTGAAACTCAAAGGAATTGACGGGGGCCCGCACAAGCGGAGGAACATGTGGTTTAATTCGATGATACGCGAGGAACCTTACCCGGGCTTGAATTGCAGAGGAAGGATTTGGAGACAATGACGCCCTTCGGGGTCGTCTGTGAAGGTG
 ```
-The above represents one *entry* in the fasta file.
-In the context of this study this represents one individual sequence of a 16S rRNA gene from the a human fecal sample.
+The above represents **one entry** in the fasta file.
+In the context of this study this represents one individual sequence of a 16S rRNA gene from a human fecal sample.
 How many individual entries do we have in this particular file?

 You could count these entries manually, but we're lazy programmers so want to find a way to make the computer do the work.
 Note that each entry has two lines: The first line, or header - starts with a `>` followed by what looks to be metadata.
-The second line is the corresponding nucleotide sequence, `GTCCG...` etc.
+The second line is the corresponding nucleotide sequence, `GTCCG...` etc. ([more info on the fasta format](https://en.wikipedia.org/wiki/FASTA_format))

 With bash (the language you've been using in the terminal) there are many utilities to explore files, including the `ls` and `head` commands we used earlier.
 Let's try `grep`, which can be used to search a file and return matching queries.
 Since each entry starts with `>` we'll look for that: